All photos are stills from the film.

 By the time she became an international star, Amy’s modern take on classic American jazz had singlehandedly re-introduced scat rhythms and horns into mainstream pop.
 But her flagrant and admittedly troubled lyrics about toxic love and addiction cut like open wounds.
 I worshipped that about her.
 In fact, her grisly ballad “Back to Black” was the first love song to really make sense to me—when a gangly choir TA asked me what song I wanted to perform for a last minute college credit in the summer of 2011, I didn’t even have to think twice.

-I thought that I’d repressed this, but I remembered the whole incident frame-by-frame as I sat there cringing in the theater, watching the same thing happen to the very person I was trying to be.
+I thought that I’d repressed this, but I remembered the whole incident frame-by-frame as I sat there cringing in the theater, watching the same thing happen to the very person I had tried to be in that regrettable moment.
 The irony is extremely bleak.
 In the documentary, stumbling, intoxicated, and nearly in tears, Winehouse hardly sings a single note before a Serbian crowd boos her off stage at an outdoor festival.
 Amy Winehouse only recorded two albums, starting with Frank and ending with Back to Black, but the tabloids’ obsession with her personal life played out like a sick, sad movie where we already knew the ending.
 Her management team as well as her opportunistic and manipulative father forced the helplessly sick singer into the last few years of her life, milking Back to Black like a cash cow.

 But this movie wants you to realize that Amy knew her odds were stacked from the beginning.
 She told you she was trouble, remember?
 The real tragedy of the film is seeing the way she left so many clues.
-Even her manager Raye Cosbert recalls how Amy once left a bathroom stall in the recording studio covered in her vomit, as if to say “help me” without ever really having to.
-That’s part of what makes Amy so difficult to watch: The other villain in the story is the public’s fascination with the spectacle of her decline—the same group who will probably be buying tickets to see this movie.
-How can it be that when she was laughed at time after time by thousands of people and talk shows and magazines, there was no one in her life to save her?
+Even her manager Raye Cosbert recalls how Amy purposefully left a bathroom stall at the recording studio covered in her vomit, as if to say “help me” without ever really having to.
+That’s part of what makes Amy so difficult to watch: The other villain in the story is the public’s fascination with the spectacle of her decline—the same group who will probably be buying tickets tonsee it play out all over again.

 Each person in that advanced screening was looking to tell the story of Amy Winehouse in the most unique and interesting way.
 The film puts her story up for intellectual property.
 But I couldn’t move past one disturbing thought: Are we watching because we really care about Amy Winehouse, the talented songwriter, or are we watching because we’re obsessed with the narrative of fame gone awry?
 It’s a horrible story with a horrible ending that a lot of us in this room are already horribly familiar with, including myself.
 Our culture’s fascination with self-destructive rockstars is just that: self-destructive.
 My choice to get fucked up before singing “Back to Black” in front of my class because someone told me that’s what Amy would have done is a perfect example of this.
 I got nothing out of it except a failing grade and an unshakable feeling of shame-- and at the end of the film, I felt strangely the same.